Designations Congruent with Things: Chapter 22

 “Okay, I deserved that,” Newton replies.
 “For sure.
 I like your car.
 I do.
 I’m finding it, in practice, impossible to disapprove of your car.
 In theory, that’s another story, but—”

-“I could not care less if you like my car,” Hermann half-shouts at him, trying to be angry rather than upset.
+“I could not care less if you like my car,” Hermann shouts, trying to be angry rather than upset.

-“That’s clearly false, but I’m not going to perseverate on it right now because you look—stressed.
+“That’s clearly false, but I won’t perseverate on it right now because you look stressed.
 Speaking of which, I probably should have asked this earlier and er, explicitly, but ah, on The Negative Ten to Ten Scale, how crap was your day?”

 “Why?”
 Hermann hisses.
 “Do you have something additional to confess?”

-“No,” Newton replies, unjustly restrained, intolerably rational, is if Hermann is the one who can barely tie his shoes but who somehow left and climbed the Wall.
+“No,” Newton replies, unjustly restrained, intolerably rational, as if Hermann is the one who can barely tie his shoes but who somehow left and climbed the Wall.

-“Unacceptable, Newton,” he hisses, too overwrought to delineate that which he’s upset about, just knowing that he is upset, “I forbid you to sit here, in my car, asking me to emotionally unburden myself to you regarding my day when you are the one causing the totality of the interpersonal torment in this relationship.
-You cannot leave, do you understand me.
+“Unacceptable, Newton,” he hisses, too overwrought to delineate that which he’s upset about, knowing only that he is upset, “I forbid you to sit here, in my car, asking me to emotionally unburden myself to you regarding my day when you are the one causing the totality of the interpersonal torment in this relationship.
+You can’t leave, do you understand?
 You cannot do things like this, you can’t.
-It is entirely intolerable and you can’t.
+It’s entirely intolerable and you can’t.
 You can’t.”

 “Yeah I know, I—”